Edward-Phillips/shakespearianPokemon/README.md

 ```
 npm install
 ```
-You will need to configure the environmental variables as in the .env.example file, except docker_database urls will not be required. on first time setup of the database you will need to run the following prisma command to create the database from the schema and also generate the prisma client:
+You will need to configure the environmental variables in an .env file as in the .env.example file, except docker_database urls will not be required. on first time setup of the database you will need to run the following prisma command to create the database from the schema and also generate the prisma client:
 ```
 npx prisma migrate dev